jingai/plugin.image.iphoto/README.txt

   See http://trac.xbmc.org/ticket/11826
 * Sorting by Date sorts on the file date, not the EXIF date.
   See http://trac.xbmc.org/ticket/10519
-* Can only set default view mode in Confluence skin See http://trac.xbmc.org/ticket/9952
+* Can only set default view mode in select skins
+  See http://trac.xbmc.org/ticket/9952